 - How to protect you and your passengers.

-What were the consequences of COVID in the recent years?
+What were the consequences of COVID in recent years?

 How COVID affected riders’ and drivers’ behavior?

 As we mentioned, after the pandemic announcement, many people refused to use any transportation rather than their own vehicles.
-This made a great decrement in using rideshare apps.
-Then, after lockdowns in different areas, made everything even worse.
+This made a great decrease in using rideshare apps.
+Then, after lockdowns in different areas, made everything even worse as the number of riders was dramatically reduced!
+When most of the people started working remotely, no teacher, professor and student needed to go to school, what was the need for PCO drivers?

-In general, the behavior change of riders and drivers can be claimed like this:
+In general, the behavior changes of riders and drivers can be claimed like this:

-- Some people still refuse to use transportation services.
+- Some people still refuse to use transportation services! (only a small group)

-- Some people prefer private hires rather than public transportations.
+- Some people prefer private hire rather than public transportations. (because they assume it is a safer option)

 - Every passenger wears a face mask and will probably ask you to wear too.
 (Note that if they didn’t wear it, you should ask them to do it to keep you and your vehicle as safe as possible.)